jyrgenlaks/TabletEnhancer/README.md

 # Usage
 Start the application (it runs silently in the backround) and use the graphics tablet as you normally would.
 Press F12 to exit the program.

+# Known problems
+* It sometimes has false-positives when detecting the stylus's movements.
+* The software does not work when Windows Ink is enabled!
+It should be disabled from the tablet's own control software.